40-Question Social Media Agency Evaluation Checklist

 • Do they have clear data export and account transfer procedures if you switch agencies?

-• What are their content revision limits and costs for additional rounds beyond what's included?
+• What are their content revision limits and the costs for additional rounds beyond what's included?

 Get the Social Media Agency evaluation framework